How Roofing Companies Show Up in Perplexity AI

 Most roofing companies have spent years mastering Google SEO: building backlinks, stuffing location pages with keywords, chasing map pack rankings.
 That playbook still has a place, but a new search environment is quietly pulling high-value customers away from Google entirely.
 Perplexity AI, along with tools like ChatGPT and Gemini, is changing how people, especially professionals, research major purchasing decisions.
 For roofers willing to adapt early, the opportunity is significant.

-Perplexity AI Ranks Content Differently Than Google: What It Prioritizes
+Perplexity AI Ranks Content Differently Than Google: What It Prioritises

 The mechanism behind this is called RAG, short for Retrieval-Augmented Generation.
 Here's how it works in plain terms: